espruino/EspruinoDocs/tutorials/Bangle.js Development.md

 * `RAM` - you should normally try and use this - it writes nothing permanently to Bangle.js so is quick and safe to develop with.
 * `Flash`/`Flash (always)` - DO NOT USE THIS ON BANGLE.JS because you will
-overwrite the existing Bangle.js bootloader with your own app.
+overwrite the existing Bangle.js bootloader with your own app (if you do, you can re-install the `bootloader` app using https://banglejs.com/apps).
 * `Storage` - you can use this to select a file on Storage to write to.
 This is great for developing your own apps - see [Bangle.js: First Application](Bangle.js+First+App)